-• Management Engagement
+Management Engagement

 The Board as a whole operates as the Management Engagement Committee by reviewing all supplier services, and in particular the Investment Management and Administration Agreement, annually.
-The performance of the Manager in respect of investment performance and administration is reviewed formally to agreed standards and reported on in the Directors' Report under 'Assessment of the Investment Manager' on pages 55 and 56.
+The performance of the Manager in respect of investment performance and administration is reviewed formally to agreed standards and reported on in the Directors' Report under 'Assessment of the Investment Manager' on page 57.